logaretm/vee-validate/docs/api/data-attrs.md

 # data-* Attributes

-data-* attributes provide an alternate interface for the plugin to specify what exactly should happen, providing a simple and Vue version-compatiable API.
+data-* attributes provide an alternate interface for the plugin to specify what exactly should happen, providing a simple and Vue version-compatible API.
 They are useful if you do not like to pass complex expressions to the directive.

 |Attribute|Description|
 |:---|:--- |